ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 OR industry = '';
 ```

-*There are 4 different companies affected.*
+- *Four companies are affected.*

-*first: Airbnb company. check if company have repeated values in the Industry column*
+> (ai).
+Airbnb company. check if company have repeated values in the Industry column

 ```sql
 select * from layoffs_view2
 where company = 'Airbnb';
 ```

-*The record can be populated.
-Update the blank value for company Airbnb*
+> (aii).
+The record can be populated.
+Update the blank value for company Airbnb

 ```sql
 UPDATE layoffs_view2